 Our portfolios currently have 5 building certifications through organizations such as LEED, Green Building Initiative, and National Green Building Council.
-The percentage of total multifamily square footage in our portfolio with a building certification is 14%.
+The percentage of total multifamily square footage in our portfolio with a building certification is 27%.
+Our goal for 2022, is to increase our percentage of properties with building or wellness certifications another 25% of the portfolio.